 Mofongo Burgers

-Of course, this Tropical Sangria does just fine on its own.
+Of course, you can enjoy Tropical Sangria on its own.
 Be sure to drink responsibly.
-It sneaks up on you.
+Remember, that liquor will sneak up on you!

 Tropical Sangria